Shippable/docs/sources/provision/aws-with-ansible.md

 ##basic config

-after completing the setup step, you'll configure the following pipeline resources and jobs:
+After completing the setup step, you'll configure the following pipeline resources and jobs:

 -  resources:
     *  **cliconfig** - to configure the default aws cli settings
-    *  **gitrepo** - contains your ansible scripts
+    *  **gitrepo** - contains your Ansible scripts
     *  **integration** - to store you ssh key for use by ansible
 -  jobs
-    *  **runcli** - for executing your ansible scripts
+    *  **runcli** - for executing your Ansible scripts

 in `shippable.resources.yml`, define the following resources to be used as inputs to your pipeline: